Best render APIs and visual testing platforms compared

 Pick a platform when you need baselines, diffs and history for review.
 It saves time compared to building your own workflow.

-What counts as a screenshot in RenderLog?
+What counts as a run in RenderLog?

-Do failed renders count?
+Do failed runs count?

 Can I capture a selector or full page?